 In your CloudFlare account:

 - Click on the DNS option and configure a new CNAME entry that points your Mailgun Tracking CNAME (e.g., email.your-domain.com) to mailgun.org.
-Ensure that the CNAME is configured as DNS and HTTP Proxy (CDN).
-The cloud image under Status should be the color orange.
+Ensure that the CNAME is configured as HTTP Proxy (CDN), which means that the cloud image under Status should be the color orange.

 Step 2: Create A Page Rule